minprog/adventure/steps/1 introduction/index.md

 # Adventure: introduction

-In this project, your goal is to implement Crowther's Adventure game using OOP in Python.
+In this project, your goal is to implement **Crowther's Adventure game** using OOP in Python.
 Eventually, your project will be implemented in a number of separate files that each contain some part of the code.
 Practicing with the design of programs using OOP is the main goal of this project.
 For most parts, we offer strong guidelines on how to implement your code; but for other parts, figuring out how to fit new functionality is your responsibility.

 > All parts of this final assignment are to be done individually.
 Feel free to discuss programming strategies and overall design with other students, but refrain from diving into specifics about how to write code for particular parts of the program.

 ## Background

 Back in the days, before computer graphics on personal computers (PCs) were a thing, text-based adventure games were incredibly popular.
-This type of game consists entirely out of text, and is traversed by typing in commands, much like those one would enter in the terminal to navigate the file system.
+This type of game consists entirely out of text printed to the screen, and is traversed by typing in commands, much like those one would enter in the terminal to navigate the file system.

 One such game is Colossal Cave Adventure, created by [William Crowther](https://en.wikipedia.org/wiki/William_Crowther_(programmer)) in 1975.
 This game served as an inspiration for all of the text adventure game genre.
-The commands that a player enters in Adventure can be words like "IN" and "OUT", or maybe "WEST" and "EAST", each suggesting a **direction** that is taken to navigate the "virtual world".
+The commands that a player enters in Adventure can be words like "IN" and "OUT", or maybe "WEST" and "EAST", each suggesting a direction that is taken to navigate the "virtual world".

-Here is an example where the player is displayed a description of the current place in the virtual world, then they enter a command which leads to another place, and so on:
+Here is an example where the player is displayed a description of the current place in the virtual world, then they enter a command which leads to another place (or "room"), and so on:

     You are standing at the end of a road before a small brick building.
 A small stream flows out of the building and